Pressure mounts on 4 swing senators to decide Kavanaugh's fate, on heels of FBI report

 But at least two Republican swing senators indicated they were satisfied with the FBI’s investigation, stirring speculation they could back the embattled judge in the end.

 Sen. Susan Collins, R-Maine, who has stayed mum on her Kavanaugh stance, said Thursday that the bureau’s supplemental background probe “appears to be a very thorough investigation.”
+On Thursday afternoon, she remained in the Capitol building's Sensitive Compartmented Information Facility (SCIF) reading the FBI's report for more than an hour and a half.
+Senators are taking turns poring over the documents in the SCIF.

-And Sen. Jeff Flake, R-Ariz., who originally requested the FBI re-open its investigation into the claims leveled against Kavanaugh by Christine Blasey Ford, agreed.
+And Sen. Jeff Flake, R-Ariz., who originally requested the FBI re-open its investigation into the claims leveled against Kavanaugh by Christine Blasey Ford, agreed with Collins' assessment.

 “No new corroborative information came out of it,” Flake said.
 “Thus far, we’ve see no new credible corroboration—no new corroboration at all.”